Equifax is one of the three nationwide providers of consumer reports.

 Here's what's included in this report:

-- Personal information, such as your name, date of birth, name(s) of loan co-applicants, as well as current and past residential addresses, phone numbers, and employer names.
+- Personal information, such as your name, date of birth, name(s) of loan co-applicants, as well as current and past residential addresses, phone numbers, and employment history if your creditors report it.

 - Information about your payment history as submitted by credit card companies, home and auto lenders (and leasing companies), and other creditors.